SandroMiczevski/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+# Rock Paper Scissors Game

-This project is a simple implementation of the Rock, Paper, or Scissor game to practice JavaScript
+This project is a simple implementation of the Rock, Paper, or Scissor game to practice JavaScript.